jimmygzzmtz/ProgriScript/README.md

 ## Virtual Machine

 Inside of the "src/assets/scripts" folder, the virtual machine is found as "progriscript_vm.js".
-This is a JavaScript file that uses the "progriscript_jison.js" file, both used by the web-app.
+The web-app calls the virtual machine with the written code, which in turn calls the "progriscript_jison.js" file to obtain the intermediate code it needs to process.

 ## Development Installation Guide

 - To install the necessary dependencies for the Progressive Web App, use "npm install" on the root folder.
 - Jison is also needed to compile the parser, so use "npm install jison".
-- If changes are made to the Jison file, compile a new JavaScript version by going to the "src/assets/scripts folder" and running the following command: "jison progriscript_jison.- jison".
+- If changes are made to the Jison file, compile a new JavaScript version by going to the "src/assets/scripts folder" and running the following command: "jison progriscript_jison.jison".
 This JavaScript file will be used by the Virtual Machine.
 - To compile the Progressive Web App for development, run the "ionic serve" command.
 To compile a production version, run "ionic build --prod".

 ## GitHub Pages Link